Facebook

 Standover Height

 When you purchase bikes in this size category, standover height is crucial.
 It indicates the height needed to stand over the top tube on the bike frame while not in the seat.
-There should be at least 1-inch clearance, if not 2 inches, between the frame and the rider’s crotch (2).
+There should be at least 1 to 2 inches of clearance between the frame and the rider’s crotch (2).

 If there’s no gap, your child could get injured should they fall forward during an accident.
-It’s also a crucial feature to look for if your child wants to use the bike for racing as it allows for leaning when turning.
+It’s also a crucial feature to look for if your child wants to use the bike for racing.
+A proper standover height allows for more comfortable turning and leaning.
 Most kids’ bikes have a frame that’s slanted slightly downward toward the seat to aid this.

 You Might Also Like